BioinformRepo/ToxMVA/README.md

 # ToxMVA
-Code for paper "ToxMVA: an end-to-end multi-view method for protein toxicity prediction based on Autoencoder" If you find this repository useful for your work, you can cite this paper.
+Code for paper "ToxMVA: an end-to-end multi-view method for protein toxicity prediction based on Autoencoder".
+If you find this repository useful for your work, you can cite this paper.

 # Dataset